cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

     \mathbb{B} U^{n+1} = 0.
     \end{aligned}

-Implementations details can be found in :code:`Simple.h`.
+Implementations details can be found in Simple.h

 To reduce the importance of the intermediate velocity has been proposed a pre-compute pressure step with the SIMPLER algorithm.